Please find below:

 1. SWAN FILMS WEBSITE TERMS & CONDITIONS

-By using the Website, you confirm that you accept these terms and conditions of use and that you agree to comply with them.
+By using the Websites, you confirm that you accept these terms and conditions of use and that you agree to comply with them.

-If you do not agree to these terms and conditions of use, you must not use the Website.
+If you do not agree to these terms and conditions of use, you must not use the Websites.

 Other Applicable Terms & Policies

-The following additional terms also apply to your use of the Website:
+The following additional terms also apply to your use of the Websites:

-The Website is operated by Swan Films Ltd (“We”, “Our”, “Swan Films”).
-We are registered in England and Wales under company number 08741246 and have our registered office at 12 Orleston Mews, London, N7 8LL.
+The Websites are operated by Swan Films Ltd (“We”, “Our”, “Swan Films”).
+We are registered in England and Wales under company number 08741246 and have our registered office at 5 Elstree Gate, Elstree Way, Borehamwood, Hertfordshire, WD6 1JD.
 You can contact us by telephoning us at +44 (0) 20 3095 9490 or by writing to us at email@example.com.

 Changes to these Terms & Conditions